IdkwhatImD0ing/EveOnlineTracker/docs/api/esi.md

 ### GET /api/esi/market-history

-Fetches historical market statistics for all tradeable items (ships, modules, ammo, boosters) from ESI and stores the last 7 days in Supabase.
-Designed to be called by a weekly cron job.
+Fetches historical market statistics for all tradeable items (ships, modules, ammo, boosters) from ESI and stores in Supabase.
+Supports multiple modes for initial data population and daily updates.

 **Authentication:** None required (ESI market history is public)